Tjerkienator/marclou-first-said/context/features/completed/4-tweet-unique-words.md

 - ensure any new packages are installed using python poetry.
 - manage the init files for functions and services imports.
 - manage the env variables through the dependencies.py file.
+- each time the function is called it should only tweet 1 single time.

+Additional Notes:
+- data base handler is in the database.py file.
+- create new needed env variables in .env.example file.